russross/meddler/README.md

 *   ScanAll(rows *sql.Rows, dst interface{}) error

-    Expects a pointer to a slice of structs, and appends as many elements as it finds in the row set.
+    Expects a pointer to a slice of structs/pointers to structs, and appends as many elements as it finds in the row set.
 Closes the row set when it is finished.
 Does not return sql.ErrNoRows on an empty set; instead it just does not add anything to the slice.

 Meddlers